Oops and Daisies

 HA!
 That was definitely a ‘pre-kid’ mindset.
 I had no conception of how life (and work) would change so drastically once our family grew.
 And if you’re thinking of venturing into WAHM life territory, keep reading, because I’ve got some truth bombs.

-When my daughter arrived, I went part time at The International Kitchen and only went into the office two days a week, and then worked a few more hours from home.
+When my daughter arrived, I went part time at The International Kitchen and only traveled into the office two days a week, and then worked a few more hours from home.
 I didn’t know it at the time, but I was basically testing the waters of WAHM life.
-(Affiliate links included).

 My kids are my reason, not my excuse… I work hard because I love what I do.
 But I also work hard as a wahm because I want to make the work-at-home life work for us.